John Seton, Lord Barns: Life

 John Seton went abroad.
 In April 1584 the English ambassador heard various rumours of his return or demise, that he had arrived Dumbarton and was secretly in Edinburgh's Canongate and had met the king at Seton Palace, or that he had sea-sickness in the Irish sea, landed on the Isle of Man, and his ship had at Kirkcudbright by some accident without him, and he was dead.
 In a ciphered letter of April 1586 to Mary, Queen of Scots, Albert Fontenay mentioned John Seton, "le chevalier maistre d'hostel du roy", as one of her Catholic allies in Scotland.

-On 27 January 1587 he was admitted a member of the privy council; and on 17 February 1588 he was appointed, with the title Lord Barns, an extraordinary lord of session, in the place of his brother Alexander Seton.
+On 27 January 1587 he was admitted a member of the Privy Council.
+He was first master of the king's household and made a contract with the Comptroller of Scotland which outlines the duties and financial responsibilities of the role.On 17 February 1588 he was appointed, with the title Lord Barns, an extraordinary lord of session, in the place of his brother Alexander Seton.

 Seton died on 25 May 1594.
 His castle at Barnes Castle was uncompleted at his death.

 The poet William Fowler, who was secretary to the queen Anne of Denmark wrote an epitaph for John Seton which was printed as a broadsheet.